OCamlPro/ocpwin-distrib/ReleaseNotes/ocpwin-20141007-release-notes.md

 * To test, start the "cmd.exe" terminal from the Start Menu

+* In Cygwin, you should be careful to put the `bin` repository of ocpwin at the beginning of the PATH instead of at the end, otherwise, ocpwin will conflict with mingw cross-compilers installed in Cygwin.

 ## Latest status of 4.01.0+ocp1 on Mingw64

 ### OCaml Distribution (4.01.0)